I wasn’t mentally prepared for Vietnam, and I realized this within the first hour of getting there.

 From this perspective, I enjoyed my time in Ninh Binh much more, although the two experiences cannot really be compared, as Ha Long Bay is beautiful and every bit worth the hype- my only worry being the ill-effects of such massive tourist footfall on a natural wonder like this.

-As suspected, I soon learned that 25 years of tourism meant that there were approximately 500 boats conducting (overnight and day) cruises every day, and are required to stay within 14km distance from the harbour for safety purposes.
+As suspected, I soon learned that 25 years of tourism meant that there were approximately 500 boats conducting (overnight and day) cruises every day, and are required to stay within 14km distance from the harbor for safety purposes.
 Thankfully there are no new boats allowed, in an effort to protect the place, which has about 3000 limestone caves!

 After much contemplation, I decided to take an overnight cruise instead of just a day trip, even though it was above my planned budget.
 I figured it’s worth experiencing at least once, and I decided to make up for the expense by cutting down on other comforts on the trip.
 I recommend doing the same, as the latter doesn’t give enough to really absorb and enjoy the experience.
 At the same time, a longer trip also seemed like a waste, as you pretty much repeat the same activities again (unless you’re on a private cruise).